MicrosoftDocs/customer-insights/ci-docs/journeys/overriding-fls-attributes.md

 # Override FLS attributes in Dynamics 365 Customer Insights

-This article provides details about the impact of Field Level Security (FLS)-protected attributes in personalization, journey branching, and real-time segmentation.
+This article provides details about the impact of Field Level Security (FLS)-protected attributes in personalization, journey branching, and real-time segmentation, and how to override the FLS attributes.

 FLS is a backend feature that allows you to restrict access to certain fields on dataverse entities such as contact, account, or lead.
-For example, you can use FLS to protect sensitive information, like your Social Security number or salary, from unauthorized users.
+For example, you can use FLS to protect sensitive information from unauthorized users, like your Social Security number or salary.
 FLS is configured by creating field security profiles and adding users or teams to them.

 By default, Customer Insights - Journeys prevents you from using FLS-protected attributes in the following scenarios: